freenas/freenas-docs/userguide/jails.rst

 settings are in the :guilabel:`Jail Properties`, :guilabel:`Network Properties`, and :guilabel:`Custom Properties` sections. :numref:`Table %s <jail_basic_props_tab>`
-summarizes the available options of the :guilabel:`Basic Properties` of a new jail.
+shows the available options of the :guilabel:`Basic Properties` of a new jail.